 - Under 19 (Junior) events – AMEB Grade 5 or better

 - Open events – AMEB Grade 6 or better

-We have pleasure in presenting the 2021 NSW Test Piece Selections for the 2021 State Solo and Party Championships.
+We are pleased to present the 2021 NSW Test Piece Selections for the 2021 State Solo and Party Championships.

 The test selection list applies to Open Brass solo events only.

-Under 19 and Under 15 solo events will be considered ‘Own Choice’.
+Under 15 and 19 solo events will be considered 'Own Choice'.

-If in the event a competitor has any issues with ordering music, please ensure to let us know early so that we can follow up.
+If a competitor has any issues with ordering music, please ensure to let us know.

 All Other Solos: